-Most notable is the Hathaway Creative Center in Waterville, a 450,000 square foot mixed use and loft space development that has won numerous awards.
-Currently underway is Gehring Green, a project in downtown Bethel, ME that combines the practices of historic adaptive reuse, smart growth and green building.
-Mr. Boghossian was honored in 2010 with Maine’s highest award for historic preservation by the Maine Historic Preservation Commission.
-He also was recently named to the Preservation Advisory Committee of the Maine State Legislature.
+Paul Boghossian is a developer involved with numerous rehabilitation projects focused on creative reuse of historic buildings in Maine and Rhode Island.
+His most notable project is the Hathaway Creative Center in Waterville, Maine, which is a 450,000-square foot, mixed use, and loft space development which has won numerous awards.
+Currently in development is Gehring Green, a project in downtown Bethel, Maine, that combines the practices of historic adaptive reuse, smart growth, and green construction.
+In 2010, Mr. Boghossian was honored with Maine’s highest award for historic preservation by the Maine Historic Preservation Commission.
+He was also recently named to the Preservation Advisory Committee of the Maine State Legislature.

 A 1976 graduate of Colby College, Mr. Boghossian also holds a MBA from the University of Rhode Island.
-He sits on the board of numerous companies and organizations.
-He is a frequent guest lecturer at colleges and universities throughout New England.
+He sits on the board of numerous companies and organizations and is a frequent guest lecturer at colleges and universities throughout New England.

 Seth "Brad" Bradstreet III